Research Education and Training Program

 if you previously registered with CITI to make sure your affiliation is linked to CHA.

 Human Subject Training Requirements

 We have developed different requirements for those researchers who predominantly conduct biomedical research and those researchers who predominantly conduct social & behavioral research.
-Based on area of research, in 2012 all researchers participating in research are required to complete the following basic modules in the CITI program
+Based on area of research, all researchers participating in research are required to complete the following basic modules in the CITI program